 The complex SRT pickup is to thank for this as it has dedicated elements for each string.
 These electronics can blow any standard piezo pickup out of the water with no effort.

 Seagull is one few brands under the umbrella of Godin, a Canadian manufacturer that delivers handcrafted instruments with top end materials for an affordable price.
-Seagull Performer CW is a mid-range acoustic electric guitar made by some of the best luthiers in the business.
+Seagull Performer CW is a mid-range guitar made by some of the best luthiers in the business.

 This guitar features a solid top made of pressure tested spruce while the back and sides are made of flame maple.
 The neck is a silver leaf maple design which is quite a decent wood for this price.